 200 Commonwealth was designed by Allen and Kenway, architects, and built in 1882-1883 by Leander Greeley, carpenter, and James Smith, mason, one of two contiguous houses (200-202 Commonwealth) with unusual rectangular bays with curved sides topped with conical roofs (the conical roof at 202 Commonwealth has been removed).

-200 Commonwealth was built as the home of druggist John James French and his wife, Frances Maria (Stratton) French, and 202 Commonwealth was built as the home of his mother-in-law, Sarah Hollis (Piper) Stratton, the widow of Charles Edwin Stratton.
+200 Commonwealth was built as the home of John James French, a wholesale dealer in dyestuffs and paints, and his wife, Frances Maria (Stratton) French, and 202 Commonwealth was built as the home of his mother-in-law, Sarah Hollis (Piper) Stratton, the widow of Charles Edwin Stratton.
 John French is shown as the owner on the original building permit application for 200 Commonwealth, and Sarah Stratton is shown as the owner on the original application for 202 Commonwealth.
 Both permit applications were dated June 23, 1882.